 The Early Years Foundation Stage (EYFS) at Priory Rise provides children with the very best possible start to their education, establishing solid foundations on which to build their future learning journey, developing each child to become the very best version of themself.
-A new EYFS becomes statutory in September 2021, however Priory Rise have chosen to become Early Adopters of this new curriculum and so we are currently embedding this into our practise.
+The EYFS statutory framework was significantly updated in September 2021, however Priory Rise chose to become Early Adopters of this new curriculum in 2020 so we are already into our third year of embedding this.
 You can find out about this new framework on the following link:

 The Foundation Stage encourages children to develop a real love of learning and a fascination about the world in which they live; identifying similarities, patterns and change through careful observation skills and experiences.
 Children will learn how to work independently and in partnership with their peers to solve problems and achieve goals, experiencing success without external reward.
 Our teaching of the school’s values starts here as children learn to follow rules, share, work alongside others and take turns.
 Children are encouraged and taught how to become effective learners, who show good curiosity, can problem solve and remain resilient when facing challenges.
 We expect children to bounce back after difficulties, apply a range of strategies to reach the desired outcome and know that practise breeds success.
 We aspire for each child to achieve the 17 Early Learning Goals which will give them the best foundation on which to build their future learning journey, providing them with a good level of development.
 Children will expand their ability to listen and give attention to not only things that interest them but to activities led by adults too.

-At Priory Rise School our Foundation Stage has Nursery and Reception classes.
+At Priory Rise School our Foundation Stage has a Nursery and 3 Reception classes.

 The Reception year builds on the children’s experiences, either at home, at our Priory Rise Nursery or at other pre-school settings.
 During this year in school, children continue to access rich opportunities so that they can explore and learn through free play, alongside daily, direct teaching of Phonics, Numbers and Patterns and Topic.

 Throughout the Reception year the children focus on a range of topics which reflect the children’s interests, the cultural calendar, current affairs, and the world around us.
 The curriculum is fluid and is adapted to suit the needs of each cohort of children, spending longer on areas of interest or to develop mastery in knowledge and skills.
 Reception children will experience sessions from our specialist PE and music teachers and have access to indoor and outdoor learning in their free play.
-Children are taught pre-cursive letter formation which prepares them perfectly for developing a fluent joined style in the future.
-Click here to see the formation of each letter at Priory Rise.
+Children are taught letter formation which prepares them perfectly for developing a fluent joined style in the future.
 Children enjoy stories and begin to read through the systematic teaching of phonics, reading phonics books which carefully match their stage of development, and through the teaching of reading skills in lessons and in guided reading sessions.
 Children will grow their spoken vocabulary by becoming immersed in a language rich environment where they have opportunity to share their wishes and needs and can communicate their feelings effectively.
 Children learn to tolerate the needs, views and beliefs of others and understand that although we are all unique, we are all equal.